arewageek/transista/README.md

 ## ABOUT THIS PROJECT

-Transista is ademo project I designed to enable me familiarize myself with NextJS 15, pactice Zod form validation in Shadcn projects and also, task myself futher with session management in a Next js project manually using the JWT approach
+Transista is a demo project I designed to enable me familiarize myself with NextJS 15, pactice Zod form validation in Shadcn projects and also, task myself futher with session management in a Next js project manually using the JWT approach

 ## WHAT TO EXPECT